Common Driving Mistakes Teens Make

 Teen Drivers and Safety

-As a teen driver, the odds of staying accident-free can seem staggering, but don't drive scared―just drive smart and follow the tips mentioned.
+As a teen, you are likely to make mistakes, but don't drive scared―just drive smart and follow the tips mentioned.
 Doing so greatly improves the chances of arriving to your destination safely, time after time.